 Fertilizer: Caladiums are nitrogen sensitive and may stretch or fail to develop good color if over fertilized.

 Hardiness: Zone 10-11.

-Pests and Diseases: Generally considered pest free but can be susceptiable to aphids, mealy bugs, spider mites, thrips, white flies, slugs, snails, nematodes, Fusarium tuber rot, and root rot.
+Pests and Diseases: Generally considered pest free but can be susceptible to aphids, mealy bugs, spider mites, thrips, white flies, slugs, snails, nematodes, Fusarium tuber rot, and root rot.

 Propagation: Division of tubers.

 Companion Plants: Ferns, astilbe, tiarella and other shade loving plants with fine foliage.